-maintain a GPA (Grade Point Average) of 2.33 for a diploma or 2.67 for a degree program (check your student record through myUFV to confirm your GPA)
+maintain a GPA of 2.0 or greater (check your student record through myUFV to confirm your GPA)

 Everyone who works in Canada must have a Social Insurance Number (SIN) in order to be paid.
 Employers must provide your SIN to Revenue Canada for income tax purposes.